kwickramasekara/youtube-offline/QUICKSTART.md

 ## 2. Access the Web Interface

 Open your browser and go to:

 ```
 http://localhost:36660
 ```

-Or if you're on Ultraseedbox, use:
+Or if you're on a remote server, use:

 ```
 http://YOUR_SERVER_IP:36660
 ```